 The shiny, bright scarlet fruit is about 2cm in diameter and contains one large nut or kernel, which is sometimes only marginally smaller than the fruit.

-Quandongs have been an important traditional aboriginal fruit, which is, although somewhat tart, highly nutritious and contains twice the vitamin C of an orange.
+Quandongs were an important fruit in the Outback for ALL inhabitants.
+Early settlers loved to use them in pies and jams.
+Although somewhat tart, the flesh is highly nutritious and contains twice the vitamin C of an orange.

 The kernel is also very nutritious but indigenous Australians tended to use this mainly for medicinal purposes.
 The wood from the slow growing trees was prized for the making of traditional bowls – pitti or coolamons.
-The Quandong fruit feature heavily in aboriginal mythology across all the desert regions of Australia.
+The Quandong fruit feature heavily in aboriginal mythology across all the desert regions.